sultan-kk/sultan-kk/README.md

-### Hotel management system
+### Cosmetic management system

 <!--
-**hotel management system is system that helps the admin to easly manage all the problems .
+**Cosmetic management system is system that helps the admin to easly manage all the problems .

 Here are some ideas to get you started: